Cinzano Logo

-The unique taste and unsurpassed quality of vermouth embody the bright and fresh Cinzano logo.
-The original color composition, font graphics, and heraldic motifs reflect Italian pride and commitment to tradition with a modern interpretation.
+The unique taste and unparalleled quality of vermouth are embodied in Cinzano’s bright and fresh logo.
+The original color composition, typographic graphics, and heraldic motifs reflect Italian pride and commitment to tradition in a modern interpretation.

 Cinzano: Brand overview